The Fjords of Norway

-This 17 km long fjord is actually a branch of the mighty Sognefjord stretching out between the charming village of Gudvangen and the Aurlandsfjord that cradles the popular Flåm village in its "bosom".
+This 17 km long fjord is actually a branch of the mighty Sognefjord stretching out between the charming village of Gudvangen and the Aurlandsfjord, cradling the popular Flåm village in its "bosom".

-With its 205 km and a depth of 1300 meters, The Sognefjord is Norway’s longest and deepest.
-It’s a strong, watery «vein» in the middle of fjord Norway creating a foundation for commerce, agriculture and tourism.
+With 205 km and a depth of 1300 meters, The Sognefjord is Norway’s longest and deepest.
+It’s a strong, watery «vein» in the middle of Fjord Norway creating a foundation for commerce, agriculture and tourism.

-The fjord is not only characterized by «depth» and «length», but also by «height» with a southeastern mountain range raising 2000 meter over the fjord, covered by Europe’s largest glacier, Jostedalsbreen.
+The fjord is not only characterized by «depth» and «length», but also by «height» with a southeastern mountain range raising 2000 meters over the fjord, covered by Europe’s largest glacier, Jostedalsbreen.

 The Hardanger region is known as "Norway’s orchard" with the lush landscape a fertile ground for fruit and berries with, in particular, the local cider gaining international renown.

-The Hardangerfjord is Norway’s second longest, stretching from the Atlantic Ocean, 80 km south of Bergen to the traditional industry town of Odda, 179 km further into the land.
+The Hardangerfjord is Norway's second longest fjord, stretching from the Atlantic Ocean, 80 km south of Bergen to the traditional industry town of Odda, 179 km further into the land.